stakit/stakit/readme.md

 See [Transforms](#transforms) for more information.

 ### `kit.output(writerObject)`
-Starts the build chain and ends it with passing all the routes to `writerObject.write({ destination, stream })`.
+Starts the build pipeline and ends it with passing all the routes to `writerObject.write({ destination, stream })`.
 Returns a `Promise` that waits until all files (routes and static) has been completely written.

 By default it uses a Writer that outputs the site to the ``./public`` directory.